 Why the Wait?

 There are a number of reasons why an employer might not give you a job offer right away.
 Firstly, he or she may have more candidates to interview.
 Depending on scheduling and the number of candidates, this part of the process can take a while.

 Even if an employer wants to hire you, he or she may have to run a variety of checks first, including background or credit checks.
 The hiring manager may also check your references or fact check your resume.
 An employer may also need to take the time to put together a job-offer package.

 Another snag that might cause a delay in your job offer might be a formal human resources (HR) process that requires an HR representative to sign off on a number of steps in the hiring process.
 The job opening itself might also get delayed or rethought depending on internal issues within the company (this might be due to changes in management, the budget, or a change regarding the person who is vacating the position).

 Finally, the hiring manager might also simply be busy with other projects and might not make this hiring process a priority (as frustrating as that is for a job applicant to hear).

 What Can You Do While You Wait?

 Don’t put all your eggs in one basket.
 As perfect as this job may seem to you, it’s still a good idea to keep applying and interviewing for other open positions.
-You can also make a plan on how you want to follow-up with the company after the interview.
+You can also make a plan for how you want to follow up with the company after the interview.

-There is one thing you should do immediately after the interview – send a thank you letter or email to the person who interviewed you.
-Then you begin the waiting game.
+There is one thing you should do immediately after the interview: send a thank-you letter or email to the person who interviewed you.
+Then, you begin the waiting game.
 If the process seems like it's taking forever, there are some guidelines to follow.
-If 10 - 14 days have passed and you haven’t heard back from the employer, you might consider politely checking in again with an email follow up or phone call.
+If 10 to 14 days have passed and you haven’t heard back from the employer, you might consider politely checking in again with an email follow up or phone call.

-Plan to expand on something you discussed in your interview or mentioned in your resume, this is a nice way to remind the hiring manager who you are and why you are a good fit for the position.
+Plan to expand on something you discussed in your interview or mentioned in your resume; this is a nice way to remind the hiring manager of who you are and why you are a good fit for the position.